qst0/taut.tech/about.md

 permalink: /about/
 ---

-We are making a community for peer to peer learning from scratch!
+We are making a community for learning to build a community, one tech at a time!

 [Join us on our slack](https://publicslack.com/slacks/taut-tech/invites/new) as we hack away!